paradigmn/ultrastar_pitch/README.md

 # ultrastar_pitch
-This python application is an attempt to automate the pitch detection for USDX projects.
+This python application automates the pitch detection for ultrastar deluxe projects.

 ## usage
-Since version 0.40 the project is a standalone terminal application.
-After the installation it can simply be executed in the shell via:
-`ultrastar-pitch`
+The software can be used with user interface or as command line application.
+The windows [binary](https://my.pcloud.com/publink/show?code=kZt3wA7ZnxhL5olW9IkS2FX7DchyBp5k4J37) automatically starts as a graphical user application.

-If the usdx file is named "notes.txt", no arguments are necessary.
-If it is named any different it has to be explicitly stated:
+For cli execution, just run the command in your project folder.
+Additional flags are listed below.
+If the usdx file is named "notes.txt", no arguments are needed.
+Otherwise it has to be explicitly stated:
 `ultrastar-pitch name.txt`
 If everything went well a new file "notes_new.txt" should appear.
-In case a different output name is desired it can be changed with the "-o" flag:
+In case a different output name is desired, it can be changed with the "-o" flag:
 `ultrastar-pitch -o name_new.txt`

-For Windows x64 there is a precompiled [executable](https://my.pcloud.com/publink/show?code=kZt3wA7ZnxhL5olW9IkS2FX7DchyBp5k4J37) available.
-Just place it in your project folder with a "note.txt" and "song.mp3" file and execute it.

-Note: Some virus scanner identify the binary as Bitcoin miner and therefore prevent the execution.
-This is unfortunate but not in my power to control.
-Either add an exception or install the python application as described below.

 ### spleeter
 The [spleeter project](https://github.com/deezer/spleeter) uses deep learning to separate the vocal- and instrumental part of a song.
-In some cases, mainly acoustic songs, ultrastar-pitch performs better with the isolated vocal data.
-In other cases its accuracy drops due to introduced artifacts / information loss.
+In some cases (mainly acoustic songs), ultrastar-pitch performs better with the isolated vocal data.
+In other cases, its accuracy drops due to the introduced artifacts / information loss.

 In order to use spleeter with ultrastar-pitch, a couple of steps need to be performed: